diektronics/dl/README.md

 TODO
 ====
 * Use user certificates for multiuser support
-* Use numbers in hooks to properly sort them
 * Download progress reporting
 * Fix bug that kills the web frontend when deleting twice a download in a slow network